 Brush vegetable oil onto the work surface.

-Heat an 8″ non-stick skillet over Low heat until hot and then lightly oil.
+Heat an 8 inch non-stick skillet over Low heat until hot and then lightly oil.
 Pour 1/8 cup batter into the hot skillet.
 Swirl the skillet to coat it evenly with the batter.
 Cover with a lid and cook for 45 – 60 seconds.
 Remove the lid and flip the pan over the work surface to remove the cake.
 Allow to cool for 1 minute.
 Place a heaping tablespoonful of the meat filling at the top of the cake.
 Fold over the sides and then roll-up the cake.
-Continue making the cakes until you run out of ingredients.
+Repeat these steps to make the remaining rolled cakes.

-To serve, place the Savory Rolled Cakes on a plate.
-Top with the bean sprouts, cucumbers, fresh herbs and steamed pork roll.
-Sprinkle with fried onions and serve with a generous side of fish sauce dipping sauce.
+To serve, place a few Savory Rolled Cakes on a plate.
+Top with the bean sprouts, cucumbers, fresh herbs and a few slices of steamed pork roll.
+Top with the fried onions.
+Serve with a generous side of fish sauce dipping sauce.

 Yields: 30-35 rolls, 4-6 servings